Tactostoma

 Sexual maturity occurs in females at a length of about 30 centimeters, males reach about 27 centimeters, and they can have 24,000 – 66,000 eggs.
 Reproducing only occurs once a year for an individual.
-Spawning season happens mostly in months May to September, 150 to 300 meters offshore, and larvae is typically found in the closest 50 meters from the surface but can be found as deep as 200 meters.
+Spawning season happens mostly in months May to September, 150 to 300 meters offshore, and larvae are typically found in the closest 50 meters from the surface but can be found as deep as 200 meters.
 Timing and location relate to the temperature of the waters being warmer because of the month, depth and shoreline distance.

 The life cycle of Stomiidae is as follows: egg, pre-larva, larva, post-larva, adolescent and adult.
 The younger generations, egg and larva, remain higher in the water column and larger adolescence and adults are only found in the upper column at night.
 Growth of longfin dragonfish has been measured from the comparison of otoliths of specimens, finding an average growth rate of 3 to 4 centimeters a year in length.
 With this growth rate, reproducing individuals are 6 years or older.
 The maximum lengths of either gender have also been estimated to females being 38 centimeters and males at 33 centimeters, indicative that females tend to be larger, although another study recorded males having an average larger size than females.
 In terms of weight to length ratios, fish below 22 centimeters remained at similar bodily proportions, but with fish above 22 centimeters, fish become progressively heavier in body.
 The oldest individual recorded was 8 years, but it is possible they could live much longer.